base on Ham radio control library for rigs (radios), rotators, and amplifiers. For daily snapshots see: Hamlib

 programming language that supports network sockets (even netcat!).

-The library may be recompiled by the familiar "three step":
+The library may be compiled from a source "tarball" by the familiar "three

 ./configure